FORMING THE COLLEGE

 ELEVATING THE ARTS

 The College of the Arts is a new academic college that focuses on education in arts and related media, promotes creativity, and responds to the changing needs of artists, on- and off-campus.
-The college merges the School of Music, the and its Center for Educational Partnerships from the School of Music, the Ernest G. Welch School of Art & Design, and the Center for Collaborative and International Arts (CENCIA).
-Film, Media & Theatre join the College of the Arts in July 2017.
+The college merges the School of Music and its Center for Educational Partnerships, the Ernest G. Welch School of Art & Design, and the Center for Collaborative and International Arts (CENCIA).
+The School of Film, Media, & Theatre joins the College of the Arts in July 2017.

 Frequently Asked Questions